DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')

 Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.
-I used ddtrace and the documentation I followed is [here.](https://docs.datadoghq.com/tracing/setup/python/)
+I used ddtrace and the documentation I followed for tracing python applications is [here.](https://docs.datadoghq.com/tracing/setup/python/) If you're looking for more advanced usage of ddtrace, please look at this [link.](https://ddtrace.readthedocs.io/en/stable/advanced_usage.html#ddtracerun)

 Bonus Question: What is the difference between a Service and a Resource?
 Service is a collection of resources such as DB queries and a resource is part of a service such as an endpoint.